BCLab-UNM/SwarmBaseCode-ROS/README.md

 	+ Typing '-NB' will allow users to get a new branch at anytime
 	+ Typing '-RP' will allow users to re-pull from your current selected github branch

 If you want to use the script, and don't want to use the interface, you are able to do so.
-Running any option (-R, -L, -G) followed by a -S will trigger a silent mode for the command, running your commands and returning to the terminal immediately afterwards.
+Running any option (-R, -L, -G) followed by a -S will trigger a silent mode for the command, running your commands and returning to the terminal that the script was called from immediately after all operations are performed.

-EX:  ```./deploy.sh -R -S robot1``` will attempt to connect and run robot1 from the script and return you to the terminal window
+EX:  ```./deploy.sh -R -S robot1``` will attempt to connect and run robot1 and then return to the current terminal without opening the interface.

 Feature: